New

 Solution:

-Before you begin, make sure that any child node that you want to add to a mesh system for the first time is in its factory defaults.
+Before you begin, ensure that any child node you want to add to a mesh system for the first time is in its factory defaults.
 If you have used the node with another mesh system or someone gave you a used node, factory reset it.
-To know how, click here.

 1. Connect a phone or tablet to your home WiFi and log in to the Linksys app with your email address or router password.